 Your organization should do everything possible to avoid breaches.
 However, breaches are an unfortunate fact of life today.
-Seventy percent of cybersecurity pros believe they will have to respond to a major security breach in their own organization in the coming year, up from 59% in 2018; most do not think they have the staffing or budget to defend adequately against current and emerging threats.
 The most prudent approach is to assume your defenses will be breached and develop a plan for identifying and mitigating attacks within the network.